-Put the spinach leaves in a frying pan, cover and keep on mild fire until they wilt, uncovering and stirring from time to time.
-Then remove from the heat and let stand for a few minutes on a plate.
+Put the spinach leaves in a frying pan, cover and keep over a medium heat until they wilt, uncovering and stirring from time to time.
+Then, remove from the pan and let stand for a few minutes on a plate.

-In the same frying pan, put a wire of olive oil, onion, chives, salt and pepper, and let the onion cook until slightly golden.
-Then, add the egg whites and spinach, letting them cook for another 5 minutes, until the tortilla is golden brown underneath.
-Return to the tortilla and cook for another 5 minutes on the other side.
+In the same frying pan, put a drizzle of olive oil, onion, chives, salt and pepper, and let the onion cook until slightly golden.
+Then, add the egg whites and spinach, letting them cook for another 5 minutes, until the Spanish omelette is golden brown underneath.
+Flip the Spanish omelette over and cook it for another 5 minutes on the other side.

 3. Stuffed cherry tomatoes

-A serving of 4 cherry tomatoes (65 g) have about 106 calories, 5 g of protein, 6 g of fat and 5 g of carbohydrates.
+A serving of 4 cherry tomatoes (65 g) has about 106 calories, 5 g of protein, 6 g of fat and 5 g of carbohydrates.

 - 400 g cherry tomatoes (24 tomatoes, approximately);

 - 2 tablespoons of olive oil;

 - 6 basil leaves (topping)

 Wash the tomatoes and cut out a small lid on the top, remove the pulp from the inside using a small spoon, being careful not to cut into the tomato’s skin.
 Stuff the tomatoes with the goat’s cheese.